MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 ## Download PlayFab SDK

-The best way to acquire our Unity SDK is via our editor extensions.
-Although you can directly download the Unity 3D SDK from our github page.
+The best way to acquire our Unity SDK is via our editor extensions - although you can directly download the Unity 3D SDK from our github page.
 [PlayFab Unity3D SDK](https://api.playfab.com/downloads/unity-v2ap).

-- Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage)
+- Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage).
-  - To import the the Unity Editor Extensions package, navigate to where the file was downloaded and double-click on the .UnityPackage file.
+  - To import the the Unity Editor Extensions package, navigate to where the file was downloaded, and double-click on the .UnityPackage file.
 This will bring up the following window.

     ![Import Unity package](media/import-uedex.png)